 The purpose of the Florida Translational Research Program (FTRP) is to produce a pipeline of potential new medicines based upon laboratory research discoveries.
 The Program provides Florida-based scientists with access to experienced professionals and state-of-the-art technological resources for drug discovery to facilitate an interdisciplinary, collaborative approach to the establishment of a pipeline of potential new treatments for today’s most challenging and unmet medical needs.
-The Program is funded by the state of Florida through the Florida Department of Health and is administered and performed by Sanford Burnham Prebys Medical Discovery Institute at Lake Nona.
+The Program is funded by the state of Florida through the Florida Department of Health and is administered and performed by the Sanford Burnham Prebys Medical Discovery Institute at Lake Nona.

-To meet these objectives the Program seeks three types of early drug discovery project proposals:
+To meet these objectives, the Program seeks three types of early drug discovery project proposals:

 - Validated hits for the discovery of pre-therapeutic lead compounds.
-This solicitation invites proposals that aim to further research and development of existing small-molecule chemical scaffolds for use in vivo.
+This solicitation invites proposals that aim to further research and development of existing small molecule chemical scaffolds for use in vivo.